dh256git/project27/index.md

 # {{ site.motto }}

 {{ site.brand }} is a guide on a wide range of topics, based on the skills, experiences, and knowledge of a scientifically minded, blind person.
-It is a personal edition of the "Hitchhikers' guide to the galaxy".

 <div>
       <a href="./README.html" class="btn btn-lg" class="mybtn">Read more about {{ site.brand }}</a>